IT Services for Construction Companies: Job-Site, ERP & Cybersecurity

 Do you support construction firms outside the GTA?

 Yes.
-Fusion is based in Toronto with staff in Metro Vancouver and a Hamilton office.
+Fusion Computing is based in Toronto with staff in Metro Vancouver and a Hamilton office.
 We serve clients locally in Ontario and BC, and remotely across Canada.
 Multi-province construction firms get one provider with real people in major markets, so you’re not dealing with a call centre.
 Vancouver IT support | Toronto IT support.

 What’s the difference between co-managed and fully managed IT?

-Fully managed: Fusion runs everything: help desk, monitoring, patching, security, backups, vendors, and planning.
+Fully managed: Fusion Computing runs everything: help desk, monitoring, patching, security, backups, vendors, and planning.
 Co-managed: we work beside your IT person, covering specific areas while they own the strategic and construction-specific work.
 It’s a good fit when you’ve got someone capable internally but don’t want them stretched thin.
 See how co-managed IT works.